 Journalists are professionals who collect and publish pieces of information about current topics (events or persons).

-The job of a journalist consists of writing and adapting pieces of text for different types of media: newspapers, radio, television and electronic media.
+The job of a journalist consists of writing and adapting pieces of text for different types of media.
+For instance, newspapers, radio, television, and electronic media.

-The most crucial goal of journalistic content is to inform the public about a particular topic.
-However, depending on the content type, journalists might interpret events, comment on them or express opinions.
+The goal of journalistic content is to inform the public about a particular topic.
+However, depending on the content type, journalists might interpret events, comment on them or express their opinions.

-Finally, according to journalism ethics, we should hear and convey the views of at least two parties in every journalistic content.
+In the end, according to journalism ethics, readers, watchers or listeners should hear and convey the points of view of at least two parties in every journalistic content.

-The job of a communication specialist consists of performing one of two communication types (or both):
+The job of a communication specialist consists of performing one of two types of communication, if not both:

 - Internal communication – An internal communication specialist is responsible for managing communication within the organisation.

-- External communication – An external communication specialist or a public relations specialist is responsible for managing an organisation’s public image (for example, the relation with the media).
+- External communication – An external communication specialist or a public relations specialist is in charge of improving the public image of the organisation or maintaining the positive one.

 There are several terms whose meanings are similar to this one.
-Nevertheless, they aren’t synonyms:
+Notwithstanding, the following terms aren’t synonyms:

 - Content writer – A content writer is a professional who writes and optimises web content.

-- Content manager – A content manager is a professional who introduces the content into a particular CMS (Content Management System), layout it, and publish it.
-The content manager usually writes the content by themselves.
+- Content manager – On the other hand, a content manager introduces the content into a particular CMS (Content Management System), layout it, and then publish it.
+More often than not, content manager craft the content by themselves.

-- Content designer – A content designer is a synonym for “UX writer”.
-This term is more common in Europe and the expression “UX writer” in the USA and Australia.
+- Content designer – In the end, a content designer is a synonym for “UX writer”.
+This term is more common in Europe, whereas the expression “UX writer” is more frequent in the USA and Australia.

-The job of a copywriter consists of persuading target audience to complete a particular action (to download a lead magnet, to buy, etc.).
+The job of a copywriter consists of persuading a target audience to complete a particular action.
+The action might be: to download a lead magnet, buy a product, hire a service, etc.

 The job of a social media specialist consists of:

-When we say “social media specialist”, we may think of one of the following two roles (the roles often overlap):
+Nevertheless, when we say “social media specialist”, we usually think of one of the following two roles, which more often than not overlap:

 - Social media manager – Social media managers focus on the logistics of delivering content through social networks.
 They’re responsible for managing social media calendar, crafting social media content, scheduling posts, etc.

-- Community manager – Community managers identify, build, and nurture relationships with the community of a brand through social networks.
+- Community manager – Community managers identify, build, and nurture relationships with the community through social networks.

-UX writers are professionals who deliver the messaging of the product from the inside out.
-That way, they enhance the experience that users have with the product.
+UX writers are professionals who deliver “the messaging of the product from the inside out”.
+That way, they enhance the experience that users have with a digital product.

-The job of a UX writer consists of guiding the user through the digital experience in an intuitive manner.
+The job of a UX writer consists of guiding the user through the digital experience in an intuitive way.

-UX writers meet this goal by building a bridge between the user’s needs and the company’s goals with the help of small pieces of text we call microcopy.
-Another name for microcopy is UI content (user interface content).
+In other words, UX writers build a bridge between user’s needs and the company’s goals with the help of small pieces of text, also known as microcopy.
+Another name for microcopy is UI content (the user interface content).

-UX writers craft the following microcopy types: the text on buttons, menus, lists, instructions, empty states, error messages, etc.
+UX writers craft the following types of microcopy: the text on buttons, menus, lists, instructions, empty states, error messages, etc.

-Technical writers are professionals who transform complex technical information into clear and concise documentation, appealing to the target audience.
+Technical writers are professionals who transform complex technical information into clear and concise documentation.

 The job of a technical writer consists of communicating technical information in a professional, error-free, and high-credible manner.

-Technical writers work in many areas, such as technology, engineering, medicine, and the sciences.
+Technical writers work in many areas, such as technology, engineering, medicine, and science.

-Technical writers craft the following content types: operating and maintenance instructions and manuals, as well as other documentation for manufacturers, designers, and clients.
+Technical writers craft the following types of content: operating and maintenance instructions and manuals, as well as other documentation, addressed to manufacturers, designers, and clients.

-In the very end, I hope I’ve contributed at least a little to untangle this Gordian knot.
+In the very end, I hope I’ve contributed a little to untangle this particular Gordian knot.

-On the other hand, the majority of persons engaged in the mentioned professions have a university degree in journalism.
-These persons are journalists by formation, but they engage in copywriting or some other job related to writing.
+On the other hand, many persons engaged in the mentioned professions have a university degree in journalism.
+However, they work as copywriters or perform another job in some way related to writing.

-So, all those who are looking for “a journalist passionate in social media”, thinking of a social media specialist, are cutting the Gordian knot.
-Those who are looking for “a social media expert with a university degree in journalism” are working to untangle it.
+So, all the companies who are looking for “a journalist passionate in social media” are about to cut the Gordian knot.
+On the contrary, those who are looking for “a social media specialist with a university degree in journalism” are making the first step towards untangling it.

-A Writing-Friendly question: Is there another profession related to writing that you would like to know more about?
+A Writing-Friendly Question: Is there another profession related to writing you would like to know more about?